A slide-on camper is simply a ute camper that slides onto the back of a pickup/utility vehicle that has a flat tray or platform it can be mounted on.

 When considering a slide on camper, you quickly realise the more electronically controlled mechanisms there are, the more risk of something going wrong in the middle of nowhere.

 If there is a drop-down, pop-up or flip-over mechanism that is electronically controlled, the electronics may be vulnerable to cracking or corroding in harsh environments.
-The elegant solution is a simple, manual mechanism which avoids these risks altogether.
+The elegant solution is a simple, manual mechanism that avoids these risks altogether.
 Or at least a manual override that allows you to use the camper even if the electrics were to fail.

-Trayon Campers research and development division works closely with state-of-the-art technologies to bring lighter, stronger methods and materials to the construction of campers.
+Trayon Campers’ research and development division works closely with state-of-the-art technologies to bring lighter, stronger methods and materials to the construction of campers.

 They also test new electronics to ensure they can handle the rigors of touring in outback Australia.
 One such technology is the LiFEPo4 lithium battery, which drastically reduces the weight of the Trayons power system compared to the industry standard AGM batteries.

 Step 1: Estimate the payload and identify your safe slide on camper weight

 We learnt how much weight you can safely carry a slide on camper without exceeding the GVM of your vehicle

 Step 2: Upgrade your vehicle to suit purpose

 Your vehicle is doing all the hard work, make sure it is fit for your intended purpose.
 Stock standard utes are not designed for off road touring.
 At the very least consider upgrading your shock absorbers if you plan to go off the Tarmac.

 Step 3: Choose class of slide on camper